Support

 I forgot my master password.
 How do I recover my vault?

 You can't, and that is by design.
-Your master password is the only thing that can decrypt your vault.
+Your master password is the only thing that can unlock your vault.
 There is no recovery email, no security questions, no support back door.
-After ten consecutive incorrect attempts the vault wipes itself.
+By default, after ten incorrect attempts in a row the vault wipes itself - you can turn that off in Settings, but the master password is still the only way in.

-The reason this trade-off exists is the same reason MSafe is interesting: there is no server to ask, and there is no second key sitting on someone else's machine.
-If you have an exported backup (QR PDF, NFC tag, or .msafe file) and you remember the master password that was active when you created it, you can restore from that.
+The reason this trade-off exists is the same reason MSafe is interesting: there is no server to ask and no second copy of your key sitting somewhere else.
+If you have a backup (QR PDF, NFC tag, or .msafe file) and you remember the master password you used when you created it, you can restore from that.
 Otherwise the vault is lost.

 Ten wrong attempts wiped my vault.
 Can I get it back?

 Only from a backup you created earlier.
-The wipe is intentional and irreversible - the encrypted blobs are deleted from local storage.
+The wipe is on by default and is intentional and irreversible - the encrypted vault is deleted from your device.
 If you have a QR-PDF backup, an NFC tag backup, or an exported .msafe file, you can restore from those.
 If not, set a fresh master password and start a new vault.
+You can disable the auto-wipe in Settings if you would rather the app never deletes the vault on failed attempts.

 How do I back up my vault?